-Give the chapter author's name and chapter title first, followed by the volume title, editor(s), and inclusive page numbers for the chapter being cited.
+Give the chapter author's name and chapter title first, followed by the volume title, and editor(s).
+Inclusive page numbers for the chapter being cited are no longer included.

 Lucero, Helen.
 2002.
 "Art of the Santera."
-In Chicana Traditions: Continuity and Change, edited by Norma E. Cantú and Olga Nájera-Ramírez, 35-55.
-Chicago: University of Illinois Press.
+In Chicana Traditions: Continuity and Change, edited by Norma E. Cantú and Olga Nájera-Ramírez.
+University of Illinois Press.